equinix/metal-cli/docs/metal_gateway_create-bgp-dynamic-neighbors.md

 ### Options

 ```
-      --asn int32                   ASN for the BGP Dynamic Neighbor IP range.
+      --asn int                     ASN for the BGP Dynamic Neighbor IP range.
       --bgp-neighbor-range string   BGP Dynamic Neighbor IP Range from gateway.
   -h, --help                        help for create-bgp-dynamic-neighbors
   -i, --id string                   Metal Gateway ID for which the BGP Dynamic Neighbor to be created.